 For more information, please refer to the news release.

-Please refer to the news release.
+Please refer to the news release for more details.

-Please refer to the news release.
+Please refer to the news release for more details.

 Advisory on Safe Management Measures for Workers on Employer-provided Transportation